Ronnie Moran: Coaching career

 Moran formally retired from playing during the 1968–69 season and joined the coaching staff full-time, where he joined the Boot Room team of Shankly, Fagan, Bob Paisley and Reuben Bennett.

 In 1971, he took charge of the reserve team and in 1972–73 guided the Reds' second string to the Central League Championship.

-Moran, or Bugsy as he had become known, became a vital ingredient in the Liverpool success story with his shrewd knowledge of the game and the ability to get the best out of the players.
-In a spectacularly successful period for the club he was a fine, loyal servant working first under Shankly, Bob Paisley, Joe Fagan and then Kenny Dalglish, and later for Graeme Souness and Roy Evans.
+Moran, known as Bugsy, was a long-serving member of Liverpool's coaching staff during one of the club's most successful periods.
+He worked under Bill Shankly, Bob Paisley, Joe Fagan and Kenny Dalglish, and later under Graeme Souness and Roy Evans.

 In keeping with the Boot Room traditions he never sought the limelight, never promoted himself above his colleagues or the team.
 He became famous on the bench for his loud voice shouting instructions to the players which could be heard in the packed Kop.

 When Dalglish sensationally announced his resignation as manager in February 1991, Moran was installed as caretaker boss, a role he occupied for only ten games.
 His first game in charge was a 3–1 defeat away to Luton Town on 23 February 1991.
 He had placed on record an unwillingness to take the job on full-time and summarily stood down when Graeme Souness was duly appointed as Dalglish's successor in April 1991.

 In April 1992 Moran took over as caretaker again after Graeme Souness went in for heart surgery.
 Souness's first game back was the 1992 FA Cup Final where he chose the team along with Moran.
 Moran had the honour of leading Liverpool out at Wembley for The Final.
 Souness returned to his full-time duties in July.

 Moran remained on the coaching staff under Souness and then under friend Roy Evans when he took over as manager in January 1994.
 Evans became the ninth manager Moran had worked under at the club in one capacity or another in his near half century of dedicated service, the full list being: George Kay, Don Welsh, Phil Taylor, Bill Shankly, Bob Paisley, Joe Fagan, Kenny Dalglish, Graeme Souness, Roy Evans.

 Ronnie Moran finally announced his retirement from football and left Liverpool in 1998.
 Along with Bob Paisley, he had filled every role imaginable at the club from player, to physio, to coach and trainer, through to manager, and kit man.

 In March 2017, a book titled Mr Liverpool was released which detailed Moran's life at Liverpool FC.

 Moran died on 22 March 2017, at the age of 83.